khanjaniAli/wsdl/ReadMe.md

 ## wsdl to java

-convert wsdl file to java file using jaxws-maven-plugi dependency.
+convert wsdl file to java file using jaxws-maven-plugin dependency.

 ### Usage